 The Quail mattress is great for back and stomach sleepers.
 This is because it’s on the firmer side (especially if you opt for the Firm version), which helps to keep the spine in neutral alignment.

 Keep in mind that softness/firmness is relative to your weight.
 The heavier an individual is, the more they sink into the mattress, so the softer the bed feels.
 The lighter an individual is, the more they lay on top of the mattress, making it feel firmer.

-Love & Sleep is just fine for combo sleepers, especially if they stay predominantly on their back or stomach.
+Quail is just fine for combo sleepers, especially if they stay predominantly on their back or stomach.
 Because the bed is so responsive, as mentioned previously, moving around is effortless.